teltploek/pokerclub/README.md

 # Fixmes

- * ~~some times leaderboard isn't loading~~ Note-to-self: Backbone.Router wont trigger navigate if route hasn't changed.
- * ~~#leaderboard/points/desc/2013/2 jumps to #leaderboard/points/desc/2013/all on F5 refresh~~
+ * Sometimes when loading the root the leaderboard isn't rendering - probably some sort of race condition.

 # Next up - in random order